quantumjocelyne/excel-plots/README.md

-# excel-files-cleaner
+# Excel clean-up and plot
-Excel-Files-Cleaner: A Data Processing and Visualization API
+Excel-plots: A Data Processing and Visualization API

 This repository contains the code for an API specifically designed to clean, sort, and process data extracted from Excel files which are related to a specific source, namely data logger devices that capture and log temperature and relative humidity values over time.